slatedocs/slate/source/index.html.md

 # Anchor Setup

-From now on, I'll call the Venmo clone we are building `AnchorX`.

 The following is high level overview of what happens when you want to use Venmo:

 1. Download the app and create an user.